M-Shaharyar/7pm-Python-For--Absolute-Beginners-Session-ICodeGuru/README.md

-# Welcome to the 7pm-Python-For--Absolute-Beginners-Session-ICodeGuru
+# Welcome to the 7 pm-Python-For--Absolute-Beginners-Session-ICodeGuru
 **Here, You'll Find:**
 <br>
 The repository contains all the course-relevant material, such as slides, quizzes, and collaborative notebook links.